How to Mother Yourself

 This belief is not discipline.
 It is conditional care internalized.

-Healthy mothering teaches that restoration is not a reward—it is maintenance.
+Healthy mothering teaches that restoration is not a reward—it is maintenance, and you learn to take care of yourself before collapse, not after earning it.
 Children are not required to collapse before being allowed to rest.
 Their caregivers notice fatigue and respond.

-Self-mothering in adulthood means learning to respond to depletion before breakdown.
+Self-mothering in adulthood means learning to respond to depletion before breakdown, with self care treated as a basic responsibility rather than a reward.
 You do not wait until you are desperate.
 You do not demand productivity as proof of deserving care.

 Instead, you learn to say: